Luminoid/blog/source/_posts/Web-Framework-Comparison-2026.md

 - Mixing multiple UI frameworks in one project can get confusing
 - Younger ecosystem than React/Next.js
 - SSR mode is less mature than Next.js
+- **Cloudflare acquired Astro in January 2026.** The team is independent so far, but the long-term governance question is now real; expect tighter Cloudflare integration over time.

 **Best for**: Blogs, portfolios, documentation, marketing sites, landing pages -- any content-heavy site where performance matters.